andywiecko/pystrel/README.md

 Tutorial notebooks can be found and downloaded from the project repository: [`examples/`][examples].

+## Benchmark

+For performance benchmarking using CPU/GPU, please refer to the results available [**here**][benchmark].
+Keep in mind that performance may vary based on your machine's specifications and the specific problem being solved.

+It's worth noting that GPUs tend to perform better with dense matrices, whereas CPUs show better performance with sparse matrices.
+However, in dynamic contexts, there might not be a noticeable speedup from parallelization.

+> **Note**
+> Please be aware that performance characteristics may change in future versions.

 ## Upcoming features

 List of the tasks to consider before the first release: